ciiram/PyPol_II/README.md

 	-o OUT_DIR, --out_dir OUT_DIR
 		        The complete path of the output directory to store program output.
-The outputs are a plot of the inferred pol-II segment profiles, <gene name>.pdf, and a text file with the delays of each segment <gene name_delay>.txt
+The outputs are a plot of the inferred pol-II segment profiles, <gene name>.pdf, a text file with the delays of each segment <gene name_delay>.txt and a text file with the gene transcription speed in kilobases per second <gene name_speed>.txt.
+If not supplied the outputs are stored in the current directory.
+	-s RND_SEED, --rnd_seed RND_SEED
+		        Random Seed